 With the increasing trend for companies to outsource, cloud computing has increasingly become a solution for organizations.
 It’s an innovative and increasingly popular model of software deployment that offers enterprise-class software function without traditional up-front infrastructure costs or the unpredictable support and maintenance costs of on-site software and hardware.

-Visit the Cloud Computing Tools and references page for more information.
+Visit the Cloud Computing page for more information.

 FTC Identity Theft Resources for Businesses